-For a full listing of the academic policies of Caldwell College, please consult the current undergraduate and graduate catalogs.
+For a full listing of the academic policies of Caldwell University, please consult the current undergraduate and graduate catalogs.

 An official withdrawal form must be completed for all courses from which a student wishes to withdraw.
 Not